Battle of Cable Street: Calls for a ban

 Jack Pearce of the JPC recounted that the delegation was courteously received by a senior Home Office official, but advised that the Home Secretary could not, or would not intervene.

+The Home Secretary, Sir John Simon, declined requests to ban the BUF march.

 Counter-rally prepared

+At Hackney Town Hall, ILP members resolved to challenge the Home Secretary with a telegram stating that the consequences of the march would be his responsibility.

-Although disappointed by the decision not to ban the march, the Labour Party and the Board of Deputies of British Jews (an organisation dominated by deputies from outside East London) decided to oppose any counter-demonstration and newspapers supportive of Labour and the Board, such as the Daily Herald, News Chronicle and Jewish Chronicle, ran editorials urging people to stay away from any counter-demonstration.
+Although disappointed by the decision not to ban the march, the Labour Party and the Board of Deputies of British Jews (an organisation dominated by deputies from outside East London) decided to oppose any counter-demonstrations.
+In addition, newspapers supportive of Labour and the Board, such as the Daily Herald, News Chronicle and Jewish Chronicle, ran editorials urging people to stay away from any counter-demonstration.

-The Communist Party of Great Britain also initially opposed direct action; like the Labour Party and the Board of Deputies they were worried about being portrayed as hooligans.
-The communists had a further complication in having arranged another event, a rally at Trafalgar Square in the West End, for the same day, to demonstrate support for Spain's Republican government, an event they gave priority.
+The Communist Party of Great Britain also initially opposed direct action; like the Labour Party and the Board of Deputies, they were worried about being portrayed as hooligans.
+The communists had a further complication in having arranged another event: a rally at Trafalgar Square in the West End on the same day to demonstrate support for Spain's Republican government, an event to which they gave priority.
 Under pressure from East End branches of their party, they did compromise and organised an event at Shoreditch Town Hall for the evening, after Mosley's march and after their West End event had taken place.

-The Independent Labour Party (ILP) called for a counter-rally, and on the evening of Thursday 1 October, having hired loudspeakers, they took a van round the streets of East London calling on the people to take to the streets on Sunday to block the entry points to the East End.
+The Independent Labour Party favoured a counter-rally from the outset, and on the evening of Thursday 1 October, having hired loudspeakers, they took a van round the streets of East London calling on the people to take to the streets on Sunday to block the entry points to the East End.
 The Evening Standard reported on their call for action, and through the headline "Big ILP counter-rally" on billboards across the London area, inadvertently amplified the ILP's message.
-At a meeting at Hackney Town Hall on the ILP, they went further and resolved to telegram the Home Secretary telling him that any adverse consequences of the march would be his responsibility.
+At a meeting at Hackney Town Hall on Friday, the ILP went further and resolved to telegram the Home Secretary telling him that any adverse consequences of the march would be his responsibility.